Which? Best Buy washing-up liquids

 Washing-up liquid reviews you can trust

-We've discovered supermarket own-label washing-up liquids that rival those from brands such as Fairy, Persil and Ecover.
+We've discovered supermarket own-label washing-up liquids that rival those from brands such as Fairy and Ecover.
 Our tests show where you can save money and bag yourself a bargain.

 Which? is independent - we work for you, the consumer, so you can be sure that our product recommendations are influenced only by our test results.
 We don't take advertising and we buy all the products that we test ourselves, so our advice helps you to make the right choice first time and avoid costly mistakes.